semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ---
 slug: contributing-to-semgrep-rules-repository
-description: "This article outlines how to contribute to Semgrep rules repository.."
+description: "This article outlines how to contribute to Semgrep rules repository."
 ---

 # Contributing to Semgrep rules